srikanta171/RAM_ASIC_Flow/README.md

-# RTL to GDS Flow of Single-Port Synchronous Memory
+# RTL to GDSII Flow of Single-Port Synchronous Memory
 This repository contains materials related to the RTL to GDS flow and the concept of single-port synchronous memory.
 The aim is to provide a comprehensive understanding of the digital circuit design process and memory theory.

 ## Abstract: